azangru/throwaway-cdm-docs-demo/src/docs/transcript.md

 # Transcript

-The Transcript data type describes one of the possible splicings for a gene. `Transcript` has the following fields:
+The Transcript data type describes a operational unit of a gene.
+In a genomic context, transcripts consist of one or more exons, with adjoining exons being separated by introns.
+The exons/introns are transcribed and then the introns spliced out.
+Transcripts may or may not encode a protein. `Transcript` has the following fields:

 | Field                       | Type                              | Description                         |
 |-----------------------------|-----------------------------------|-------------------------------------|